Bombshell (musical)

 In the television series, Bombshell is an attempt by Smash characters Julia Houston (Debra Messing) and Tom Levitt (Christian Borle) to write their next Broadway sensation, with book and lyrics by Julia and music by Tom.
 Bombshell centers around Marilyn Monroe, Joe DiMaggio, and Kennedy.

 A soundtrack featuring the music from the musical was released in 2013.
-The songs were featured in a one-night charity concert, and the musical is being adapted to a real stage musical on Broadway.
+The songs were featured in a one-night charity concert, and the show was being adapted for an actual stage musical.

 Plot

 Act 1

 At the opening of the show, is Norma Jeane Mortenson, before she changed her name to Marilyn Monroe.
 Her first marriage has just ended due to her all consuming drive to be a movie star ("Let Me Be Your Star").

-We flash back to the 10-year-old Norma Jeane, who is being dropped off at Grauman's Chinese Theatre by her single mother, Gladys Mortensen, a mentally unstable film cutter who uses the courtyard filled with movie stars' foot and hand prints to babysit for her daughter ("At Your Feet").
-Flash forward to the adult Norma Jeane, who is now an actress often confronted with the casting couch.
-We see a large number of aspiring actresses sneak into film producer Darryl F. Zanuck's office and bribe him with sexual favors to be cast in his films.
-These young women are led by Norma Jeane, and Zanuck seems to enjoy their advances ("Smash!").
-Norma Jeane pays her bills by modeling.
+We flash back to the 10-year-old Norma Jeane, who is being dropped off at Grauman's Chinese Theatre by her single mom, Gladys, a mentally unstable film cutter who uses the courtyard filled with movie stars' foot and hand prints to babysit for her daughter ("At Your Feet").
+Flash forward to the adult Norma Jeane, who is now an actress often confronted with the casting couch, and pays her bills by modeling.
 At one photo shoot, she spies a book of Yeats' poetry on the shelf and surprises the photographer with her knowledge of the poet's work as she sings of her history with men.
 But even as she quotes Yeats, the song ends with her naked in the iconic calendar pose ("Never Give All the Heart").

 Norma Jeane finds herself in the middle of a contract with 20th Century Fox, around 1946.
 This is when, with the help of 20th Century Fox executive Ben Lyon, she lands a screen test, during which she selects the name Marilyn Monroe for herself, and this number sees the transformation from Norma Jeane into Marilyn ("20th Century Fox Mambo").